peteroupc/peteroupc.github.io/graphics.md

 #### Arcade game graphics

-- From 1971 to 1979, arcade games tended to have white graphics drawn on a black screen; the screen image was one bit per pixel.
+- From 1971 to 1979, arcade games tended to have white visuals drawn on a black screen; the screen image was one bit per pixel.
 Some arcade cabinets in the late 1970s had a colored semitransparent overlay in front of the screen to lend color to the otherwise white graphics (an example is _Lunar Rescue_ [1979]).
 - The practice of drawing graphics on a mostly black screen continued up to the early 1980s, but this time they were colored by the game itself rather than by an overlay.
-- The graphics of some arcade games from 1979 to the early 1980s were made of white line segments.
-Notable examples are _Asteroids_ (1979) and _Battlezone_ (1980).  _Star Wars_ (1983) even had multicolored graphics of this kind.
+- The visuals of some arcade games from 1979 to the early 1980s were made of white line segments.
+Notable examples are _Asteroids_ (1979) and _Battlezone_ (1980).
+In _Star Wars_ (1983), these line segments were even multicolored.
 - Graphics made of tiles and sprites were popularized by the arcade game _Galaxian_ (1979).
 - Most arcade games before 1995 had a resolution from 46,080 pixels (192 &times; 240 or 240 &times; 192) through 98,304 pixels (256 &times; 384 or 384 &times; 256).
 The following were exceptions:
      - Certain two- or three-screen games by Taito (for example, _Darius_ [1987] and _The Ninja Warriors_ [1987]).
-     - The Midway MCR family of arcade machines (1980 to about 1986) had a resolution of 480 &times; 480, 512 &times; 448, or 512 &times; 480, but background graphics were drawn at half the resolution of sprites.
+     - The Midway MCR family of arcade machines (1980 to about 1986) had a resolution of 480 &times; 480, 512 &times; 448, or 512 &times; 480, but backgrounds were drawn at half the resolution of sprites.
 Examples include _Tapper_ (1982) and _Wacko_ (1983).
-- If an arcade game employed 2-D graphics with tiles and sprites, each tile and sprite tended to use no more than 16 colors, and semitransparency was not used.
+- If an arcade game employed 2-D visuals with tiles and sprites, each tile and sprite tended to use no more than 16 colors, and semitransparency was not used.

 <a id=Screen_image_effects_filters></a>